it-dept-cis/RABET-V-Pilot/docs/source/Security_Services_Capability_Maturity_Index/Data_Confidentiality_Integrity_Requirements.md

 >This helps an organization find and secure all instances of sensitive election information.

 >Reference: CIS Security Best Practices for Non-Voting Election Technology 4.2.8

+### Digitally Sign Sensitive Information in Transit

+Sensitive data should be digitally signed by its originator and verified by all components which read, store, or process the data.

+>The integrity of election data must be maintained throughout its lifecycle.

+Applies to: All components

+Method: Copy

+>Reference: CIS Security Best Practices for Non-Voting Election Technology 4.2.2

 ### Encrypt Data Stored in Cloud Storage Containers